gantry/docs/pages/02.gantry4/05.tutorials/07.adding-a-custom-stylesheet/docs.md

 Example 2: Per-Browser Specific Custom Stylesheet
 -------------------------------------------------

+{% set tab1 %}

 The Gantry Framework has the ability to load specific CSS file based on which browser and operating system is viewing the template.
 This ability can be also applied for our custom CSS file.
 You just need to create a new CSS file at `/templates/[TEMPLATE]/css/` and name it `[TEMPLATE]-custom-[BROWSER].css`.
-Please check the [Per-Browser Specific Control](../advanced/per_browser_control.md) page for possible name combinations.
+Please check the [Per-Browser Specific Control](../advanced/per-browser-control) page for possible name combinations.

 In this example, we will explain how to hide a specific module when viewed with Firefox, while keeping it visible on other browsers.
 In the case of the **gantry default template**, we need to create `/templates/[TEMPLATE]/css/gantry-custom-firefox.css`.